Sergei Eisenstein: American projects

 In late April 1930, film producer Jesse L. Lasky, on behalf of Paramount Pictures, offered Eisenstein the opportunity to make a film in the United States.
 He accepted a short-term contract for $100,000 ($1,500,000 in 2017 dollars) and arrived in Hollywood in May 1930, along with Aleksandrov and Tisse.
 Eisenstein proposed a biography of arms dealer Basil Zaharoff and a film version of Arms and the Man by George Bernard Shaw, and more fully developed plans for a film of Sutter's Gold by Blaise Cendrars, but on all accounts failed to impress the studio's producers.
 Paramount proposed a film version of Theodore Dreiser's An American Tragedy.
 This excited Eisenstein, who had read and liked the work, and had met Dreiser at one time in Moscow.
 Eisenstein completed a script by the start of October 1930, but Paramount disliked it and, additionally, they found themselves attacked by Major Pease, president of the Hollywood Technical Director's Institute.
-Pease, an virulent anti-communist, mounted a public campaign against Eisenstein.
+Pease, a strident anti-communist, mounted a public campaign against Eisenstein.
 On October 23, 1930, by "mutual consent", Paramount and Eisenstein declared their contract null and void, and the Eisenstein party were treated to return tickets to Moscow at Paramount's expense.

 Eisenstein was faced with being seen a failure in the USSR.
 The Soviet film industry was solving the sound-film issue without him; in addition, his films, techniques and theories, such as his formalist film theory, were becoming increasingly attacked as "ideological failures".
 Many of his theoretical articles from this period, such as Eisenstein on Disney, have surfaced decades later.

 Eisenstein and his entourage spent considerable time with Charlie Chaplin, who recommended that Eisenstein meet with a sympathetic benefactor, the American socialist author Upton Sinclair.
-Sinclair's works had been accepted by and were widely read in the USSR, and were known to Eisenstein.
-The two admired each other, and between the end of October 1930 and Thanksgiving of that year, Sinclair had secured an extension of Eisenstein's absences from the USSR, and permission for him to travel to Mexico.
+Sinclair's works had been accepted by and were widely read in the USSR and were known to Eisenstein.
+The two admired each other, and between the end of October 1930 and Thanksgiving of that year, Sinclair had secured an extension of Eisenstein's absences from the USSR and permission for him to travel to Mexico.
 Eisenstein had long been fascinated by Mexico and had wanted to make a film about the country.
 As a result of their discussions with Eisenstein and his colleagues, Sinclair, his wife Mary, and three other investors organized as the "Mexican Film Trust" to contract the three Russians to make a film about Mexico of Eisenstein's design.